-- Estimating a set of mortality rates that are appropriate for the entire population of potential PPO claimants, ignoring the impact of their injuries.
-Allowances for the impact of their injuries on life expectancy then need to be allowed for on a claimant by claimant basis. - Estimating a set of mortality rates that are appropriate to the entire cohort of PPO claimants (or some relevant subsets) taking into account the impact of their injuries. - Estimating mortality rates individually for each claimant, utilising the available medical information.
+- Estimating a set of standard mortality rates for the entire population of potential PPO claimants, ignoring the impact of their injuries.
+Allowances for the impact of their injuries on life expectancy then need to be applied on a claimant-by-claimant basis. - Estimating mortality rates individually for each claimant, utilising the available medical information. - Estimating a set of mortality rates for the entire cohort of PPO claimants (or some relevant subsets) taking into account the impact of their injuries.

-Estimates of mortality rates for the pool of potential PPO claimants
+Estimates of standard mortality rates for the pool of potential PPO claimants

-A typical starting point for producing base mortality rates will be to consider those derived from a suitably large and representative cohort of individuals, for example the population of a specific geographical region, such as England.
+A typical starting point for producing base mortality rates will be to consider those derived from a suitably large and representative cohort of individuals, for example the population of a specific geographical region, such as England and Wales.
 Despite the large sample sizes involved, these mortality rates are still subject to estimation error.
-In particular, at young and very old ages there are very few data points and the mortality rates will consequently be fitted to sparse data.
+In particular, at very old ages there are very few data points and the mortality rates will consequently be fitted to sparse data.

 Selecting an appropriate base table is itself a matter of expert judgement.
 There are a number of different mortality rates predicting the mortality of various population cohorts in the UK.
-There is no guarantee that any single set of mortality rates will appropriately describe the population of potential PPO claimants, even before consideration impairment by their injuries.
-Actuarial practitioners should consider that a population of claimants with serious bodily injuries may be a biased sample of the UK population (age and sex aside).
-Additionally, the population of those which settle by way of a PPO may be further biased.
-For example, there may be a bias for certain socio-economic groups to prefer a lump-sum award.
+There is no guarantee that any single set of mortality rates will appropriately describe the population of potential PPO claimants, even before consideration of the enhanced mortality caused by their injuries.
+Actuarial practitioners should consider the scope of adjustments: do they cover potential biases towards the demographics of PPO claimants, socio-economic differences between PPO and lump-sum-only and so on?
+If not allowed for, how much risk does this introduce?